 Formal education is related to PCA-use in part through schooling's impact on the level of resources a parent can use on proper child discipline.
-A better educated parent may afford healthcare services, may have better child-rearing knowledge, and may have more time to spend with her children.
+A better educated parent may be better able to afford healthcare services, may have better child-rearing knowledge, and may have more time to spend with her children.
 Community resources and social spending can lead to the same outcomes from the supply side.
-Parents in a community with greater access to healthcare will in effect "outsource" some of their child-rearing to medical professionals that are better trained to an ill-child.
+For example, parents in a community with greater access to healthcare will in effect "outsource" some of their child-rearing to medical professionals that are better trained to support an ill child.
 A health visit might also have spillover effects on child-rearing knowledge.
 Although we use healthcare as an illustrative example, the same can apply to any community resource that can support parents in their child-rearing.